Drew3KW/mischief-made-analytics/docs/spikes/etsy-source-integration-spike.md

 - Do not create production Etsy staging, marts, or analysis models yet.
 - Do not commit credentials, tokens, or local API output.

-## Current Approach
+## Integration direction

-Use an API-first, CSV-aware approach.
+The project will use an API-first, CSV-aware path for Etsy integration.

-The Etsy Open API should be the preferred long-term automated ingestion path.
+The Etsy Open API is the long-term automated ingestion path.
 Etsy CSV exports may still be useful for historical backfill, manual reconciliation, and validating early API outputs.

 ## Local spike artifacts